Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Abstract

 \section{Abstract}

 {In this paper, we conduct uniform error estimates of the bi-fidelity method for multi-scale kinetic equations.
-We take the Boltzmann and the linear transport equations as important examples.
-The main analytic tool is the hypocoercivity analysis for kinetic equations, considering solutions in a perturbative setting close to the global equilibrium.
+We take the Boltzmann and the linear transport equations as important examples, {and discuss various choices of low-fidelity models for more general kinetic equations.} The main analytic tool is the hypocoercivity analysis for kinetic equations, considering solutions in a perturbative setting close to the global equilibrium.
 This allows us to obtain the error estimates in both kinetic and hydrodynamic regimes. }